Chart Color Schemes

 Bentley Park features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.2% of all households, including 36.6% couples with children, 25.8% couples without children, and 17.8% single parent families.
-Non-family households comprise the remaining 18.8%, with lone person households at 15.3% and group households comprising 3.4% of the total.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.4.
+Family households comprise 81.2% of all households, including 36.6% couples with children, 25.8% couples without children, and 17.8% single parent families.
+Non-family households make up 18.8%, consisting of 15.3% lone person households and 3.4% group households.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households